-First thing to do if you are using wooden or bamboo skewers: soak them in water because they will burn easily.
-I forgot to do it here and I was struggling to be honest, so don't skip this passage!
+The first thing to do if you are using wooden or bamboo skewers is to soak them in water because otherwise, they will burn easily.
+I forgot to do it here and I was struggling, to be honest, so don't skip this passage!

 Remove the skin from the pineapple and cut it into cubes of uniform size.

 Peel off the skin from the onions and cut them in a half.
-From each half you should cut hem again into 3 chunky slices of uniform size.
+From each half, you should cut them again into 3 chunky slices of uniform size.

 No marinade needed for the prawns.
 Take off the heads but you want to keep the skin on otherwise they will turn too dry with the heat.
-The skin prevents them to loose their juicy texture.
+The skin prevents them from losing their juicy texture.
 Just cut them on their belly, where the little legs are, in order to remove the skin faster later.

-Layer prawns and veggies onto kebabs in desired order.
+Layer prawns and veggies onto kebabs in the desired order.